Axion detection via superfluid $^3$He ferromagnetic phase and quantum measurement techniques: Sensitivity

 \section{Sensitivity}

-We determine the sensitivity of our setup using a similar test statistic as the one used in~\cite{Dror:2022xpi} in a limit where the signal power is considerably smaller than the noise power.
-Here, we briefly outline our statistical analysis, leaving details of calculations to \cref{sec:SNR}.
-In order to determine the 95\% exclusion limits by a log-likelihood ratio test statistic, we calculate the following quantity
+We determine the sensitivity of our setup using a test statistic that is introduced in refs.~\cite{Foster:2017hbq,Dror:2022xpi} by developing the log-likelihood-ratio test.
+Based on the discussion by refs.~\cite{Foster:2017hbq,Dror:2022xpi}, we calculate the following test statistic in order to determine the 95\% exclusion limits,